skybroker/KioskCMS/README.md

 Installation:
 1. Enable "ASP" feature for IIS
-2. Set "Enable Parent Paths" as "True" in IIS
+2. Set "Enable Parent Paths" as "True" in "ASP" module of IIS
 3. Add a new IIS site (not virtual directory)

 The front page cloud use the Kiosk Mode of Chrome for fullscreen on os startup.